 Hello, and welcome to The Gender Blog.
-I’m Cleo and I live and work (primarily as a freelance writer and global diversity specialist) in London with my husband, TLS.
+I’m Cleo and I live and work (primarily as a freelance writer and global diversity, inclusion and employee engagement specialist) in Dorset, a hundred miles or so south west of London, with my husband, TLS.
 I love to travel and, on this blog, I write about things which catch my eye as they relate to women, including myself: in the media, in politics, in business, in books, in the world.

-On my travels, I have spoken on the topic of women in business and gender diversity at events in the UK, India, South Africa, Belgium, Spain, France, Mexico, Sweden, the Netherlands and the USA; I’ve also been quoted in and written for media sources which include The Times of India and websites The Thin Pink Line , The Glass Hammer and Evolved Employer.
-As part of my “day job”, I oversaw and provided much of the material for my employer’s external gender diversity website, wrote and edited over 80 entries for corporate blog, The Gender Agenda and contributed articles and material on global initiatives, gender balance and diversity to publications which include Thomson-Reuters IDS Diversity at Work, Strategic HR magazine, the Opportunity Now website and the newsletter of the Australian Centre for Leadership for Women.
+On my travels, I have spoken on the topic of inclusion, women in business and gender diversity at events in the UK, India, South Africa, Belgium, Spain, France, Mexico, Sweden, the Netherlands, the USA, Canada, Singapore and Australia; I’ve also been quoted in and written for media sources which include The Times of India and websites The Thin Pink Line , The Glass Hammer and Evolved Employer.
+As part of my “day job”, I oversaw and provided much of the material for my then employer’s external gender diversity website, wrote and edited over 80 entries for corporate blog, The Gender Agenda and contributed articles and material on global initiatives, gender balance and diversity to publications which include Thomson-Reuters IDS Diversity at Work, Strategic HR magazine, the Opportunity Now website and the newsletter of the Australian Centre for Leadership for Women.

-In a personal capacity, I am a member of the Fawcett Society and my current global diversity based involvement includes serving as a Global Advisor to the Women Business Leaders’ Forum in India (an initiative of the Confederation of Indian Industry).
-I am also a supporter of the Cherie Blair Foundation for Women, a role which included assisting with the organisation of their annual Women Mean Business conference in Mumbai, and I was a key member of the judging panel for the prestigious Women in the City awards in both 2010 and 2011.
+In a personal capacity, I am a member of the Fawcett Society and a supporter of the Cherie Blair Foundation for Women, a role which included assisting with the organisation of their annual 2010 Women Mean Business conference in Mumbai; I was also a key member of the judging panel for the prestigious Women in the City awards in 2010, 2011 and 2012.

 I was honoured to be named a winner of The International Alliance for Women’s World of Difference 100 Award for 2011.
 Each year, TIAW recognises up to 100 women from around the world who have contributed to the economic empowerment of women and supported their advancement in society and business.